-- You haven't completed the Academic Integrity Subject.
-Check that the status of this module is complete on the homepage of your Student Portal.
+- You haven't completed the Academic Integrity Subject or Child Safety Subject.
+Most students are required to complete these subjects.
+Check for a green tick indicating you have completed these on the homepage of your Student Portal.
 Keep in mind it could take 24 hours for this type of hold to be released.

 - You have an outstanding debt with Charles Sturt University.
 Go to Financial Balances and look under the My Details tab to see if you have an outstanding debt.
 Pay your debt in the Charles Sturt Online Payments Portal.